TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 #### Combining **`ExecutorService` + `CompletableFuture`** 💡

+We had to quickly transform our approach.
+We then integrated  `CompleteableFuture` along `ExecutorService` for managing our tasks asynchronously.

+▶️ `ExecutorService` will be responsible for managing the pool of threads. &rarr; That ensures we're executing tasks concurrently
+▶️ We've now got `CompletableFuture`.
+It helps us to manage tasks sequentially or even run them in parallel.

+> This means we're not blocking any threads, we can perform other operations without waiting for task completion

 What did we achieve ?
 **My entire workflow is now fully asynchronous. => Operational Efficiency => Improved throughput**